Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 If you get weekly or monthly shots on a regular schedule without missing doses, you're less likely to have a serious reaction.

-Taking an antihistamine medication before getting your allergy shot can reduce the risk of a reaction.
+Taking an antihistamine medication before getting your allergy shot can reduce the risk of a reaction, particularly a local reaction.
 Check with your doctor to see if this is recommended for you.